 Apparatus (near-infrared analysis system)

-Hardware
+Hardware (measuring device)

-The measuring device is a hyperspectral NIR imaging system.
+A hyperspectral NIR imaging system.
 The illumination device, optics and sensor shall cover at least the spectral range from 1 400 nm to 1 800 nm.
 The optical system has a lateral resolution of at least 127 DPI (i. e. object pixel size ≤ 200 µm).
 The optical system may be of the wide-field type, or of the point-, line- or wavelength-scanning type.

 Annex A details the characteristics of such compatible hyperspectral NIR systems.